aya49/202105_sfu_cmpt_127/assignments/04/README.md

-# Assignment 01: Introduction to C
+# Assignment 04: Memory allocation

 Download the files for this assignment [here](./files.zip) (or from the [CMPT 127 D100/D200/D300 Canvas page](https://canvas.sfu.ca/courses/62984) > Assignments).